soft310team2/discord-watch-party-bot/README.md

 ![envfileBOT](https://github.com/mattysteves/discord-watch-party-bot/assets/39393161/7725b15e-7f60-4caa-94cf-98b8b22e5407)

+##### IMPORTANT
+Do not share your bot token with anyone!
+Make sure to include the local .env file in your .gitignore, so that your bot token is never uploaded to the repository!
+If you accidentally leak your bot's token, you will have to regenerate the token from the discord developers portal.

 The Guild ID for a server can be found by right-clicking the server's name in the top left, and selecting the "Copy Guild ID" option form the dropdown:

 ![guildTOKEN](https://github.com/mattysteves/discord-watch-party-bot/assets/39393161/6cfcec40-c7be-4363-9614-10b9ad4f3481)